The short answer

 - Lidl GB's only on-record position is that it welcomes the government's move to modernise the regulations and is exploring the possibility of stocking plug-in solar.
 No date, price, or supplier has been confirmed.

 We covered the retail side of the announcement in detail in our news piece on balcony solar coming to UK supermarkets, and you can track every regulatory milestone on our UK regulations timeline.
-The honest reading: a Lidl UK launch in late 2026 is the optimistic case; 2027 is the realistic one, because the BSI standard is the rate-limiting step.
+The honest reading changed in July 2026: the law legalising plug-in solar sales is made and comes into force on 27 August 2026, and Lidl is officially inside the government's retail programme.
+A UK launch in late 2026 is now genuinely plausible — but Lidl has still confirmed no date, price or product, and no kit from any brand has yet been verified against the final specification.

 Why can't Lidl just ship the German kit over?